-For each simulated dataset, we use a correctly specified Bayesian logistic regression with wide, null-centered Gaussian priors.
+For each simulated dataset, we use a correctly specified Bayesian logistic regression.
 This is to focus attention on the confounder distribution models.
-After posterior sampling for the regression, we compute a causal risk difference, $\Psi(v) = E[Y^1 \mid V=v] -E[Y^0 \mid V=v]$, by integrating the regression over the confounder distribution model under both treatment interventions and taking the difference.
-We integrate over four confounder distribution models: the empirical distribution, the stratum-specific BB estimate, the HBB, and the oracle.
-By ``oracle'' we mean a Monte Carlo integration over draws from the true stratum-specific confounder distribution.
-For the HBB, we set $P_v \sim HBB(nM/n_v)$ with $M=100$ in all settings.
-We assess the bias, variance, coverage, and precision of posterior estimates for $\Psi(1)$ (the effect in the least sparse stratum) and $\Psi(4)$ (the effect in the most sparse stratum) across simulation results in Table \ref{tab:simres}.
+Uninformative $N(0,3)$ Gaussian priors were placed on all parameters - note this is quite wide on the log scale.
+We do MCMC sampling in Stan and retain 5000 posterior draws after 5000 burn-in iterations.
+After posterior sampling for the regression, we compute a causal risk difference, $\Psi(v) = E[Y^1 \mid V=v] -E[Y^0 \mid V=v]$ as described in Section \ref{sc:mcmc}.
+We integrate over four confounder distribution models.
+First, the empirical distribution (i.e. $\hat P_v(w) = \sum_{i \in S_v} \frac{1}{n_v}\delta_{W_i}(w)$); Then, we integrate over the stratum-specific BB - i.e. $P_v(w) = \sum_{i \in S_v} \pi^v_i \delta_{W_i}(w)$, where $(\pi^v_1, \pi^v_2, \dots, \pi^v_{n_v}) \sim Dir(1_{n_v})$.
+We also integrate over the true $P_v(w)$ via Monte Carlo, which we call the oracle.
+Finally, for the HBB, we set $P_v \sim HBB(nM/n_v)$ with $M=100$ in all settings.
+We assess the bias, variance, coverage, and precision of posterior estimates for $\Psi(1)$ and $\Psi(4)$ across simulation results in Table \ref{tab:simres}.